technickle/nyc.doitt.opendatatsm/publicpolicies.markdown

 #Public Policies

-Local Law 11, specifically § 23-502 d, requires that data sets must be available without registration requirement, license requirement, or usage restrictions, except as provided in Sections 6.1 through 6.4 below.
+Local Law 11, specifically § 23-502 d, requires that data sets must be available without registration requirement, license requirement, or usage restrictions, except as provided below.

 ##Explicit Identification of Public Use by Third Parties

-Notwithstanding Section 6.0 above, DoITT may require third party entities such as application developers to explicitly identify the source, version, and modifications made to a public data set, should they publicly re-publish it elsewhere or incorporate the public data set into an application.
+DoITT may require third party entities such as application developers to explicitly identify the source, version, and modifications made to a public data set, should they publicly re-publish it elsewhere or incorporate the public data set into an application.
 This is addressed through updated Terms of Use for the NYC OpenData portal.

 ##Terms of Use